skywarth/annals-of-disco/medicine/physical/ailments.md

 - Demoted consciousness, changes in personality, confusion
 - Definitive identification requires Lombard Puncture.
 Cerebrospinal fluid gathering
 - **Lethal** if not treated
+- Claimed to be targeting (or eager to target) cancer cells when cancer is present

 ### Migraine
 - Nitroglycerin may provoke it.
 Nitroglycerin can be obtained from peanut